-FACTBOX: OPEC still standing among the ruins of former cartels
+Factbox: OPEC still standing among the ruins of former cartels

 COFFEE

-* The London-based International Coffee Organisation (ICO) was set up in 1963 and sought to influence global prices through an export-quota system for its producing members.
+* The London-based International Coffee Organization (ICO) was set up in 1963 and sought to influence global prices through an export-quota system for its producing members.

 * The system collapsed in 1973 due to "changes in the pattern of supply and demand," according to the ICO, but was reintroduced in 1980s.